push-based/multilanguage-monorepo/docs/folder-structure.md

 - Per-language folders for source code:
   - `react/` – Frontend projects built with React and TypeScript
   - `dotnet/` – .NET Core backend projects and libraries
+  - `python/` – Analytics or scripting logic
-  - ... and any other language supported by nx
+  - ... and any other language supported by Nx

 > 💡 **Why this structure?**
 > This layout enforces strong boundaries between tech stacks, keeps tooling isolated, and makes it easier for developers to navigate unfamiliar parts of the monorepo.